Riyaaaaa/Metaheuristics-Template-Library/README.md

 # Metaheuristics-Template-Library
 Metaheuristics Template Library(MTL) is supported Genetic Algorithm, Simulated Annealing and Neural Network.

-Attenstion: It is under development.
+Attention: It is under development.

 ##Overview
 MTL is a header-only library for the meta-heuristics programming.